y0y0l0/HHA507_Group_Project/README.md

 # 4 Research Synthesis & Application
 - `4.1` Performance Monitoring Flag System (Group)
     - Design a flagging system based on your selected metrics and literature review:
-    - Based on your literature review, define thresold of asymmetricality of >10%- 15% in bilateral metrics as a risk factor for injury
+    - Based on your literature review, define threshold of asymmetricality of >10%- 15% in bilateral metrics as a risk factor for injury
     - Identify athletes who meet any of the following criteria:
     - Identify Athlete hasn't been tested in >30 days Left/right asymmetry if using bilateral metrics
 - Deviation from team norms